zettalytics/NRich/README.md

 # nrich

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.
+This project is a clickable Demo for NRich.

 ## Build & development